Adaptive Nonnegative Matrix Factorization and Measure Comparisons for Recommender Systems: Introduction

 \section{Introduction}

 Consumers are literally submerged by large selections of products and choices.
-An important challenge is to help users to find the most appropriated products that meet their needs and tastes.
-Most retailers are interested in reliable recommendation systems that, analyzing the user behaviors and interests, produce personalized recommendations.
+Recommender Systems are tools designed to help retailers to find the most appropriated products that meet the needs and tastes of their users.
 Content filtering and collaborative filtering are two alternative approaches to this interesting problem.
 The content-based filtering approaches try to recommend items that are similar to those that a user liked in the past~\cite{RSHB11}, whereas systems designed according to the collaborative filtering paradigm identify users whose preferences are similar to those of the given user and recommend items they have liked~\cite{BS97}.